Samourai-Wallet/whirlpool-client-cli/README.md

 - debug: display more logs for debugging
 - pool: id of the pool to join
 - scode: optional scode to use for tx0
-- test-mode: disable tx0 checks, only available when enabled on server
 - pushtx: specify how to broadcast transactions (tx0, aggregate).
     * auto: by default, tx are broadcasted through Samourai service.
     * interactive: print raw tx and pause to let you broadcast it manually.